GIF Dealing With Pride

 God will give us plenty of opportunity to recognize and correct the attitude of pride.
 The difficulty most times is admitting we have a problem.

 It is vital for us to stay open to criticism, particularly from those who are spiritually discerning.
 Those most consistent in discerning our faults are usually our spouses.
-God has placed them in our lives as a balance, and they will help to off set our extremes if we will listen.
+God has placed them in our lives as a balance, and they will help to off-set our extremes if we will listen.

-When we find that we only want to associate with the “right” people and look down at others because they’re less educated, less intelligent, or less successful, then we are no longer useful to God and His work.
+When we find that we only want to associate with the “right” people and look down on others because they’re less educated, less intelligent, or less successful, then we are no longer useful to God and His work.